How to buy Ethereum: A beginner’s guide to buying ETH

 Read more about private keys here: Secure Encryption Key Management Modules, Explained

 If your wallet becomes inaccessible and you lose your backup seed phrase, there will be no way of accessing your wallet ever again, and whatever funds you held there will be essentially lost.
 Each Ethereum wallet comes with a public wallet address.
 Use this address to send funds to that wallet from an exchange or elsewhere, if you so desire.

 Is it too late to invest in Ethereum?

 Ethereum as a project is still very much in development.
+So, is ETH a good investment?
 A significant number of solutions have been built on the Ethereum blockchain, although scaling for such widespread usage has been an issue, as seen with CryptoKitties in 2017 and decentralized finance (DeFi) in 2020 and 2021.